 JW: What did you do?

-PR: Before we started cutting the records, Leslie needed to repair some of the vocals.
+PR: Before we started cutting the records, Lesley needed to repair some of the vocals.
 Quincy said to me that he wanted to double track it.

 JW: What’s that?